inoahdev/tbd/README.md

 Usage: tbd [-p/--path] [path-options] [file-paths] [-o/--output] [output-options] [output-paths] Main options:
     -h, --help,   Print this message
-    -o, --output, Path(s) to output file(s) to write converted tbd files.
+    -o, --output, Path to an output file (or directory for recursing/dyld_shared_cache files) to write converted tbd files.
                   If provided file(s) already exists, contents will be overridden.
-                  Can also provide "stdout" to print to stdout -p, --path,   Path(s) to a mach-o or dyld_shared_cache file to convert to a tbd file.
+                  Can also provide "stdout" to print to stdout -p, --path,   Path to a mach-o or dyld_shared_cache file to convert to a tbd file.
-                  Can also provide "stdin" to use stdin. also be provided
+                  Can also provide "stdin" to use stdin.
     -u, --usage,  Print this message

 Path options: